-The rental report for the March quarter 2018 indicates that, over the previous quarter, the median rent increased in both metropolitan Melbourne and regional Victoria.
+The September quarter 2018 Rental Report indicates that over the previous quarter the median rent increased by $10 to $420 in metropolitan Melbourne but remained steady on $300 in regional Victoria.

 |Median weekly rent||Median weekly rent||Rent index||Quarter % change||Annual % change|

 - Median weekly rent is based on all new rental lettings for the quarter